-- 8. This is a simple outline of the procedure we will use in considering allegations of misconduct made against you.
-More detail is set out in the following sections. - 9.
+- 10. This is a summary of the procedure we will use in considering allegations of misconduct made against you.
+More detail is set out in the following sections, and guidance on how to make an allegation of misconduct against another student is given in 76-85 below. - 11.
 Stage 1 Preliminary.
 When an allegation of misconduct is made, we will first conduct an investigation to establish the facts of the matter.
 This will be done by a senior member of staff.
 On the basis of this investigation we will decide whether to: - a.
 Dismiss the allegations - b.
 Deal with the matter there and then - c.
-Refer the matter to a panel for a formal hearing - 10.
+Refer the matter to a panel for a formal hearing - 12.
 Stage 2 Misconduct Panel hearing.
 When a matter cannot be dealt with at Stage 1, we will establish a Misconduct Panel to consider the matter.
 This Panel will consider the evidence in the matter and will decide what action to take.
-You will have a right to speak to the Panel and present evidence in your defence. - 11.
-Stage 3 Appeal: If you disagree with the outcome of the Misconduct Panel, you may submit an appeal. - 12.
-If your appeal is unsuccessful and you feel aggrieved, you may at this stage complain to the Office of the Independent Adjudicator (OIA).
+You will have a right to speak to the Panel and present evidence in your defence. - 13.
+Stage 3 Appeal: If you disagree with the outcome of the Misconduct Panel, you may submit an appeal. - 14.
+If your appeal is unsuccessful and you are aggrieved at this outcome, you may at this stage complain to the Office of the Independent Adjudicator (OIA), the external independent body which has a remit to review unresolved complaints and disputes between students and their institutions.
 Under the OIA's rules, you may only submit a complaint to them when you have competed the internal procedures.